bulwark-crypto/bulwark-explorer/README.md

 `exit` - exit the mongo client.

 #### Crontab
-The following automated tasks are currently needed for BlockEx to update.
+The following automated tasks are currently needed for BlockEx to update but before running the tasks please update the cron script `/path/to/blockex/script/cron_block.sh` for the block with the local `/path/to/node`.

 `yarn run cron:coin` - will fetch coin related information like price and supply from coinmarketcap.com.